Vitor0534/Processamento_Digital_Imagens_PDI/Final_Classificacao_de_Celulas_Com_Malaria_com_PCA/readme.md

 # Inglês
 This work was developed in conjunction with:
-- Vitor de Almeida Silva (github: https://github.com/Vitor0534)
+- Lucas Macedo da Silva (github: https://github.com/LuckasMacedo2)
 - Higor Alves Ferreira

 The project aimed to classify as malaria cells of the database: Malaria Cell Images Dataset.